Table of Contents

-The headaches are usually constant and dull and patients are unlikely to present with an acute severe pain.
-Other concerning factors are nausea and vomiting and worsening headache.
+The headaches are usually constant and dull and patients are unlikely to present with acute severe pain.
+Other concerning factors are nausea and vomiting and a worsening headache.
 Patients can report worsening headaches on bending over, coughing or sneezing, all of which are indicators of raised intracranial pressure.

 MRI may also be used (particularly good for diagnosing posterior fossa masses).
 A stereotactic guided biopsy can also be taken for histology.